damartripamungkas/botdexdamar/README.md

 this is a combination of sniper bot, frontrun bot, watch telegram

-pancakeswap and Uniswap trading bots with FRONTRUNNING, stop-losses, bulk buys, special gas and more.
+pancakeswap and Uniswap trading bots with FRONTRUNNING and SNIPERBOT.

 # addition
 If your funds are low you can buy with custom features and trim some features